Travel From Kathmandu to Everest Base Camp

 Mount Everest belongs to the Himalayas, which located on the border between China and Nepal.
-Two Everest base camps were built respectively on the north and south sides of the Mount Everest.
-The EBC of Nepal is known as The South Base Camp (5,364 meters) and the other is known as the North Base Camp, located in Tingri County of Tibet, China, with an altitude of 5,200 meters.
+Two Everest base camps were built respectively on the north and south sides of Mount Everest.
+The EBC of Nepal is located in Sagamartha National Park, at an elevation of 5,545 meters, and the EBC of Tibet is located in Tingri County of Tibet, China, at an elevation of 5,200 meters.
 Usually, people fly to Nepal's capital - Kathmandu, or Lhasa, China, from where they start their Mount Everest Base Camp tours.
 This article will focus on how to travel to EBC from Kathmandu, including route planning, itinerary, beautiful scenery along the way, packing list, and budget.

 For travelers who are going to visit the EBC in Nepal from Kathmandu, usually, it takes 15 days.
 However, for travelers with a tight time schedule, they can also enjoy the snowy mountain peaks in a day.